Skip to main content

 Frequently Asked Questions

-Every Day We Fight is a tactical role playing game.
+Every Day We Fight is a tactical role playing game with science fiction theme.

-Every Day We Fight is available on PC, Steam Deck and Windows.
+Every Day We Fight is available on PC, Steam Deck, Windows and Xbox.

 On average players spend around 16 hours playing Every Day We Fight.